 - Doors made of materials with high insulating values, such as fibreglass, vinyl, or steel.

-- Wood, vinyl or thermally broken metal frame.
+- Wood, vinyl, or thermally separated metal frame.

 - Low air-leakage rates (for pre-hung door systems).